 Mentoring is a highly effective personal and career development practice, where somebody supports and guides another person towards their goals, sharing their relevant advice and experience along the way.

-Hence why mentoring software came about...
+Hence why the need for mentoring software was recognised...

+There are many challenges that come with running mentoring programs manually, such as matching bias, managing communication, tracking progress, and measuring success.
 Mentoring software takes away those challenges.
-It suggests smart matches based on data, allows mentors and mentees to communicate via the platform, and tracks goals and other KPIs to help program managers measure success and prove ROI.
+It suggests smart mentor matches based on data, allows mentors and mentees to communicate via the platform, schedule their sessions, and track goals and other KPIs to help program managers measure success and prove ROI.

 If your company is not yet running a mentoring program, find out why they should be.

 There are different types of mentoring software serving different purposes.
 For example, some will have a marketplace of external mentors, while others focus on the talented people already in your organisation.

 However, most mentoring software will be able to:

 A further benefit of working with a mentoring platform is having an informed team to support you with strategy, program promotion, and feedback.

 Naturally, we'll be taking Guider as an example for this article, so here’s a step by step guide to how mentoring software works:

 To speed up the recruitment of mentors and mentees, all they need to do it follow a link to Guider from a custom web page built for your organisation.
 This page can be used as the main source of information for people to sign up, including benefits, quotes from colleagues, and the vision for the program.